aaysush/BridgeFlow/README.md

 # BridgeFlow
 FlaskDBoost is a containerized two-tier web application built with Flask and MySQL.
 It demonstrates how to run a web application and a database in separate Docker containers while connecting them through a custom Docker network.

-make

-Here’s a concise summary of the commands and steps you used for your **two-tier Flask + MySQL Docker project**, which you can put in a `README.md`:

 ---

 ### Project Setup Commands